-The decision of the representative dated December 13, 2011, reference 02, is reversed and remanded for determination of overpayment.
+The decision of the representative dated June 26, 2013, reference 02, is reversed.
 Unemployment insurance benefits are withheld until claimant has worked in and been paid wages for insured work equal to ten times claimant's weekly benefit amount, provided claimant is otherwise eligible.
-This matter is remanded to Claims Section for determination of overpayment.
+The overpayment is waived.